Norman McLeod (minister): Waipu, New Zealand

 In early 1853, he wrote to the Governor of New Zealand, Sir George Edward Grey, asking for a grant of land for his people.The owners of the Highland Lass arrived and took over the negotiations along with Norman's son, Donald.
 The MacKenzie Captains sold the Highland Lass and purchased a schooner the 'Gazelle', and set off with mostly Highland Lass people and a few from the Margaret to Auckland.
 On 21 September 1853, their group is reported to have landed in the North Island.
 They negotiated with the Government for a block of land.
-Norman and his family followed 4 months later and stayed in Auckland.
-Waipu was on the far North east coast, between Auckland and the Bay of Islands, in the area around the Waipu River and Whangārei Heads.
+Norman and his family followed four months later and stayed in Auckland.
+Waipu was on the northern east coast, between Auckland and the Bay of Islands, in the area around the Waipu River and Whangārei Heads.
 This land was virgin bush and forest, and being coastal, the skills of the Cape Breton Highlanders could be fully employed.
 The Normanites had found a permanent home.
 By the end of 1859, four more shiploads had arrived.
 It is reckoned that by 1860 there were 883 people there representing 19 Scottish clans.
-Many of the people on the other 4 boats were not Normanites, as they came from other neighbouring communities of Baddeck Middle River and Boularderie, but were Free Church presbyterians which is very close in theology.
+Many of the people on the other four boats were not Normanites, as they came from other neighbouring communities of Baddeck Middle River and Boularderie, but were Free Church presbyterians which is very close in theology.
 They were related to the people on the first two ships.

 Norman lived happily in Waipu until his death in 1866.
 His flock continued in their Presbyterian Normanite ways, but as the years passed and they intermarried and moved away, their Gaelic roots dwindled as they became New Zealanders.
-The gaelic language persisted until the turn of the century and they began holding Highland Games in 1870s.
-Held on New Years, they are now the largest in the Southern Hemisphere.
+The Gaelic language persisted until the turn of the century and they began holding Highland Games in the 1870s.
+Held at New Year, they are now the largest in the Southern Hemisphere.